AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

 - Minimum 2GB Ram (4GB Recommended)
 - Ports 80/443 available
-- Because AppFlowy-Cloud will have to be running persistently (or at least whenever users need access), we recommend deploying it on a cloud compute services as host server (if deploying it on a home server is not an option for you) such as
+- Because AppFlowy-Cloud will have to be running persistently (or at least whenever users need access), it's probably a good idea to run it on a non-end user device.
+It is best if you already have a home server(check software requirements), but if you don't, you can also deploy it on a cloud compute services as host server such as
     - [Amazon EC2](https://aws.amazon.com/ec2/) or
     - [Azure Virtual Machines](https://azure.microsoft.com/en-gb/products/virtual-machines/)

 ## Software Requirements

-Ensure you have Docker Compose installed on your host server.
+Ensure you have Docker Compose(v2) installed on your host server.
 Follow the official guidelines for a reliable setup:

 Docker Compose is included with Docker Engine:
 - **Docker Engine:** We suggest adhering to the instructions provided by Docker for [installing Docker Engine](https://docs.docker.com/engine/install/).